LewisResearchGroup/ms-mint-app2/docs/install.md

 # Installation notes
-## Windows Installer
+## Executables
-For Windows 10/11 a build is provided [here](https://github.com/soerendip/ms-mint/releases/latest).
-The installer generates an icon in the windows start menu.
-There will be a terminal be shown, with potentially some errors due to missing files which can be ignored.
-Give it some time until the server is running and then navigate to [http://localhost:9999](http://localhost:9999) in the browser.
+Builds are provided with all dependencies integrated for Windows 10/11 and Ubuntu [here](https://github.com/soerendip/ms-mint/releases/latest).
+After double-click the executable, a terminal will be open, followed by the app on the web browser.
+If the brwoser does not open automatically, please navigate to [http://localhost:9999](http://localhost:9999).

 ## Installation with `pip`
-The latest release of the program can easily be installed in a standard Python 3 (>= 3.7) environment using the widely used package manager `pip`:
+The latest release of the program can easily be installed in a standard Python 3 (>= 3.12) environment using `pip`:

     pip install ms-mint-app